-Risks to the Irish economic recovery
+Risks to the Irish economy

 - Main risks to Irish recovery no longer internal but external, in particular Brexit - Brexit major issue for Ireland given its strong trading links with UK and sharp fall by sterling - Uncertain external environment with growing downside risks to global growth from increasing protectionism/tariffs, tightening monetary conditions, problems in some emerging economies - Questions around Irish corporation tax regime (Apple ruling, moves on tax harmonisation in EU, cuts in US/UK rates) could impact FDI.
-Note that Ireland retains right to set its own tax rates - Supply constraints in new house building activity, which is recovering at a slow pace with output still at very low levels - Competitiveness issues high Dublin house prices, high rents, high personal taxes - Credit constraints tighter lending rules, on-going deleveraging
+Note that Ireland has the right to set its own tax rates - Supply constraints in new house building activity, which is recovering at a slow pace with output still at very low levels - Competitiveness issues high Dublin house prices, high rents, high personal taxes - Credit constraints tightening of lending rules, on-going deleveraging

 Note: All Irish data in tables are sourced from the CSO unless otherwise stated.
 Non-Irish data are from the IMF, OECD and Thomson Financial.
 Irish forecasts are from AIB Economic Research Unit.
 This presentation is for information purposes and is not an invitation to deal.
 The information is believed to be reliable but is not guaranteed.
 Any expressions of opinions are subject to change without notice.
 This presentation is not to be reproduced in whole or in part without prior permission.
 In the Republic of Ireland it is distributed by Allied Irish Banks, p.l.c.
 In the UK it is distributed by Allied Irish Banks, plc and Allied Irish Banks (GB).
 In Northern Ireland it is distributed by First Trust Bank.
-In the United States of America it is distributed by Allied Irish Banks, p.l.c.
-In the United States of America it is distributed by Allied Irish Banks, p.l.c. (a wholly owned subsidiary of Allied Irish Banks of Ireland.
-Allied Irish Bank (GB) and First Trust Bank are trade marks used under licence by AlB Group (UK) p.l.c. (a wholly owned subsidiary of Allied Irish Banks, p.l.c.), incorporated in Northern Ireland.
+In the United States of America it is distributed by Allied Irish Banks, plc.
+Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.
+Allied Irish Bank (GB) and First Trust Bank are trade marks used under licence by AIB Group (UK) p.l.c. (a wholly owned subsidiary of Allied Irish Banks, p.l.c.), incorporated in Northern Ireland.
 Registered Office 92 Ann Street, Belfast BT1 3HH.
 Registered Number NI 018800.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 In the United States of America, Allied Irish Banks, p.l.c., New York Branch, is a branch licensed by the New York State Department of Financial Services.
 Deposits and other investment products are not FDIC insured, they are not guaranteed by any bank and they may lose value.
 Please note that telephone calls may be recorded in line with market practice.